PipeItToDevNull/PLN/README.md

 ```

 ## CSS Classes
+You can manually add these classes (or any other Style Settings class) to a note in the "cssClasses" property to selectively enforce a setting.

+### hide-properties
 In Style Settings you can find a "Hide properties in reading mode" setting.
-This is controled via the `hide-properties` class.
-You can manually add this class (or any other Style Settings class) to a note in the "cssClasses" property to selectively enforce this setting.
-I use this for my "Home" note.
+This is controled via the `hide-properties` class,  I use this for my "Home" note.

+### lock
+This will prevent you from interacting with a note and it will change the reading/editing icon to a lock.
+Remove the property via the Properties sidebar dialog or command.

 ## Bonus
 If you use [Espanso](https://espanso.org/) the following form can be used to insert marks easily.